About the workshop

 • Reporting requirements and the importance of in-year reporting

 • An introduction to International Accounting Standards (IPSAS and IFRS)

 • Contingency financial planning for crises such as environmental emergencies or pandemics

 • Understanding treasury management and the critical importance of cash.

 • Implement stable planning and budgeting frameworks to assist financial management, effectiveness and propriety

-• Understand the role of the manager and the accountant in financial management
+• Understand the role of managers and accountants in financial management

 • Appreciate the corporate governance implications of better management of resources